Preventing premature cardiovascular death

 Trials show that these PCSK9 inhibitors reduce LDL cholesterol levels by about 50-60 percent - a significantly greater effect than that achieved with currently available therapies – either when given alone or in combination.
 These LDL cholesterol lowering effects have been consistently across a broad group of patients, including those with familial hypercholesterolaemia in clinical trials.4

-Researchers and clinicians suggest that PCSK9 inhibition with these monoclonal antibodies may reduce CV risk in patients whose clinical needs cannot be satisfied by current therapy.
+These treatments offer the potential to reduce cardiovascular risk in patients whose clinical needs cannot be satisfied by current therapy.
 These include:

 - Patients with familial hypercholesterolaemia – an inherited disorder of lipid metabolism with a very high risk of early CV death or morbidity, if not diagnosed or treated early